About Me

 I teach.
 I research.
 I write.
 I consult.

-Before joining NYU, I spent nearly twenty years in multiple institutional contexts -- from government and nonprofit to academia -- to build the capacity of teams, organizations, and networks for social change.
+Before joining NYU in 2022, I spent nearly twenty years in multiple institutional contexts -- from government and nonprofit to academia -- to build the capacity of teams, organizations, and networks for social change.
 I held various roles, including strategy consultant, executive director, deputy director, program director, program manager, and executive assistant.
 I began my career in public service in local and state government, serving as a policy analyst for the New York City Council and the New York State Education Department during the administrations of Mayor Bloomberg and Governor Pataki.
 I was a founding board member of the Virginia Latino Higher Education Network and a past member of the National Advisory Board of Imagining America.
 I began part-time teaching at the university level in 2012 and have since taught undergraduate and graduate students at Bard College, Drew University, Eugene Lang College of Liberal Arts at The New School, and the University of Mount Saint Vincent.

 Most important to me, I am the daughter of a first-generation Mexican American woman from the Tex-Mex borderlands who served in the U.S. Army Women’s Auxiliary Corps and a Black man who integrated his Teamsters Union in 1970s Virginia.
 My earliest lessons in public service are from my parents and my experience as a first-generation college graduate.
 My proudest leadership role is that of mother.
 I call The Bronx, NY, home, where I reside with my partner and our teenage son.

-*Hablo, leo y escribo el español.
+*Hablo, leo y escribo en español.

 Press